PPMA CIRCULAR NO. 164/2017

 1. The definition of spurious drugs would remain unchanged.

 2. A new category of offences covering minor aberrations from the prescribed norms such as friability, dissolution, misbranding, colour fading etc. would be created under the heading “out of specifications”.
 There would be no prosecution and imprisonment for such offences and in most cases recall (whether voluntary or on the instructions of the regulator) would be sufficient.
-Prosecution may be initiated if the company fails to recall despite clear instructions.
+The prosecution may be initiated if the company fails to recall despite clear instructions.

 3. We had discussions over the procedure and definition of “Recall” and there was an agreement that in this regard, US FDA definitions may be used as a reference.